vmart2260/vmart2260/README.md

 - My main interests are Statistics and Mathematical Modelling, particulary applied to Model Development\Validation in Quantitative Finance

-- I am also interested in scientific computing and science animations
+- I am also interested in Scientific Computing, Science Animations, and other aspects of Quantitative Finance, such as Risk Management and Derivatives Pricing\Hedging

-- I am currently learning SQL, mySQL and TensorFlow and working on developing and backtesting quantitative trading strategies
+- I am currently learning SQL, mySQL and TensorFlow and working on developing and backtesting Quantitative Trading Strategies

 Coding Projects:

-- Scientific Computing and animations, specially numerical methods for solving ODE´s and PDE´s and numerical integration
+- Scientific Computing and Animations, specially Numerical mMethods for solving ODE´s and PDE´s and Numerical Integration